 Simple Tips for Redirecting Your Air Vents Properly

 The free flow of air out of your air supply vents and return grilles is essential to your home’s comfort and your HVAC system’s efficiency.
-In today’s blog post, Stone Heating and Air, the top home heating repair company in our local area, explains how aiming and redirecting your air vents can help improve the efficiency of your HVAC system.
+In this article, Stone Heating and Air, the top commercial and residential heating repair company in our local area, explains how aiming and redirecting your air vents can help improve your HVAC system’s efficiency.

 Remember How Air Flows